Admission process for the master's programme in film and media

 B. Assessment of the specific entry requirement a grade of pass in the qualification test showing artistic ability in the specialisation applied for in film and media.

 The qualification test

 The qualification test showing artistic ability in the specialisation applied for in film and media is assessed by an admission group.
-The assessment is based on the film or sound clip and the work sample uploaded by the applicant and the documents: a project idea/artistic exploration/research topic and the motivation letter.
+The assessment is based on the work samples in form of moving images, sound clip or text uploaded by the applicant and also the documents: a project idea/artistic exploration/research topic and the motivation letter.